avaneev/a5hash/README.md

 The `a5hash()` function available in the `a5hash.h` file implements a fast 64-bit hash function, designed for hash-table, hash-map, and bloom-filter uses.
 Function's code is portable, cross-platform, scalar, zero-allocation, is header-only, inlineable C (C++ compatible).
-Compatible with 32-bit platforms, but the use there is not recommended due to a lacking performance.
+Provided 64-bit and 128-bit hash functions of the `a5hash` family are compatible with 32-bit platforms, but the use of them there is not recommended due to a lacking performance.
-The available `a5hash32()` function provides a native 32-bit compatibility, if 32-bit hash values are enough.
+Additionally available `a5hash32()` function provides a native 32-bit compatibility, if 32-bit hash values are enough.

-This function features a very high hashing throughput for small strings/messages (about 11 cycles/hash for 0-64-byte strings, hashed repeatedly).
-The bulk throughput is, however, only moderately fast (10-15 GB/s), and that is for a purpose...
+This function features a very high hashing throughput for small strings/messages (about 11 cycles/hash for 0-64-byte strings, hashed repeatedly on Zen5).
+The bulk throughput is, however, only moderately fast (15 GB/s), and that is for a purpose...
 All newest competing "fast" hash functions try to be fast both in common keyed string hash-maps, and in large data hashing.
 In most cases, this is done for the sake of better looks in benchmarks as such hash functions rarely offer streamed hashing required for